baraksu/SortDictionary/README.md

      endp Alphabetize
 ```
 I'll break up the lines step by step.
 First, the main part of the proc is the `alphaLoop` loop.
-The loop is done using si as an index, while iterating through the first `numOfWords-1` words.<br/><br/>
+The loop is done using `si` as an index, while iterating through the first `numOfWords-1` words.<br/><br/>

 In each iteration, there are 2 parts:
 1. Find the index(in the index arrays) of the lowest word alphabetically.<br/>
-The following lines of code call a proc that finds the index of the lowest word alphabetically and enters it into `lowestWordIndex`.<br/>
+The following lines of code call a proc that finds the index of the lowest word alphabetically and enters it into `lowestWordIndex`(see [Writing the findLowestWord proc](#findLowestWord).<br/>
 ```assembly
 push [bp+14] ; offset lowestWordIndex
 push [bp+6] ; offset str